-Traveling India for Two Months: How much does it cost?
+India for Two Months: How Much Does It Cost?
 [For A Couple]

-1. How much did it cost to backpack in India for 53 days?
+1. How much does it cost to travel India for one month or more?

 OK, here's the thing; we're getting too damn old to sleep in dorms so for this trip we decided to stay in comfortable but cheap double rooms preferably with a private bathroom.

 Our strategy was always the same:

 Check Booking.com a few days before and book the room with the best price/review ratio and almost all of them were comfortable and we didn't get any surprises worth mentioning besides a cockroach visit at night and a room that was so damp it felt like the jungle.